frederick-vs-ja/Quuxplusone-blog/_posts/2024-01-02-bsl-vector-erase.md

 My [P3055R0 "Relax wording to permit relocation optimizations in the STL"](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2023/p3055r0.html)
 (December 2023) aims to patch this hole.
 [D3055R1](https://quuxplusone.github.io/draft/d3055-relocation.html) adds a few "stretch goal" patches on top of R0.
 Feedback welcome; send me an email!

+## Test yourself

+- As a type author: Suppose your type `Cat` has a defaulted copy constructor and defaulted destructor, but you rely on non-value-semantic side-effects of `Cat::operator=`; your program will misbehave if an assignment operation is replaced with destroy-and-reconstruct.
+Is `Cat` "trivially relocatable"?

+- As a type author: Your program's correctness depends on the compiler's never eliding assignments of `Cat`.
+    Suppose you mark it with the attribute — `struct [[trivially_relocatable]] Cat` — thus forcing `is_trivially_relocatable_v<Cat>` to yield `true`.
+Is this "lying to the compiler"?
+    Will your program behave correctly after that change?

+- As the compiler (or the human reader): Suppose you see a type `struct Dog` (not marked with the attribute).
+    All of its data members are trivially relocatable.
+Its destructor and move-constructor are defaulted.
+But its move-assignment operator is user-provided; you can't tell exactly what it does.
+As the compiler (or the human reader), is it safe to assume that `Dog` is trivially relocatable?

+(No; yes; no; no.)